radarseven/statamic-simpleid/README.md

 # SimpleID
 A simple (heh) fieldtype add-on for generating a random string for use as an ID for the entry.
+Or whatevs.
+Exax.

 ## Install
 Copy `_add_ons/simpleid` into the `_add_ons` directory in your Statamic install.